LRVivekGupta/CypressAutomationDemo/readme.txt

 Steps to run the project:

 1. Clone the repository.
-2. Open command prompt and navigate to the working directory.
+2. Open terminal and navigate to the working directory.
 3. Run "npm install"
-4. Open cypress.io tool and select the project folder
+4. Run "npm run cypress:open"
 5. Run listed tests.